Melaza6/Alpha-confuguration-setup/useful-git-commands.md

 - add code to the file
 - use git status to see where you are at in the process
 - add, commit, push code to GitHub

+### Notes About Branching

+- Branching protects your code fro errors that can cause your app to be down in production
+- Branching allows multiple pleople to work on code at the same time
+- Branching is a best practice for all developers on all projects
+-